Wood ash is an excellent raw resource that has many benefits and uses.

 In much smaller amounts you will also find copper, boron, sulphur, zinc and molybdenum.

 While it seems to have a bit of everything, one item it lacks is nitrogen.
-Areas that have consistently nitrogen-poor soil, a specialty supplement, or fertilizer could be needed.
+Areas that have consistently nitrogen-poor soil, a speciality supplement, or fertilizer could be needed.

 Even though this substance is rich in many trace and secondary minerals, geography plays a large part in determining which nutrients your particular type contains.